POLICY & LEGISLATION

 - Outcome Six: Perpetrators stop their violence and are held to account.

-Restraining Order’s Act
+Legislation Violence Restraining Orders Act

 The main piece of legislation relating to domestic and family violence in Western Australia is the Restraining Orders Act 1997.
+Click Here to view a copy of the Restraining Orders Act 1997.

 For further information on applying for a Violence Restraining Order please Click Here to visit the Magistrates Court of WA website.

+The main piece of legislation relating to domestic and family violence in Western Australia is the Restraining Orders Act 1997.
 Click Here to view a copy of the Restraining Orders Act 1997.

 For further information on applying for a Violence Restraining Order please Click Here to visit the Magistrates Court of WA website.